fygar256/general-assembler-axx/README.md

 .setsym SP 0x30
 ```

-If you write this, the symbols B, C, D, E, H, L, A, BC, DE, HL, and SP will be defined as 0, 1, 2, 3, 4, 5, 7, 0x00, 0x10, 0x20, and 0x30, respectively.
+in a pattern file, it will define the symbols B, C, D, E, H, L, A, BC, DE, HL, and SP as 0, 1, 2, 3, 4, 5, 7, 0x00, 0x10, 0x20, and 0x30, respectively.
 Symbols are not case sensitive.

-If there are multiple definitions of the same symbol in the pattern file, the new one will replace the old one.
+If there are multiple definitions of the same symbol in a pattern file, the new one will replace the old one.
 That is,

 ```
 .setsym B 0